 Thursday, April 4, 2013

 In this presentation, Miguel Perez-Santalla offers a glimpse into the history of precious metals from the earliest days to modern times including their primary uses, their driving force and the story they tell about mankind.

 If you are like most Americans, you have probably at some point in your life mailed your credit card payments to Sioux Falls, South Dakota.
 This talk explains why your money went to that specific Main Street, Heartland and not to Wall Street, or some payment processing mill in Jersey.

 Tuesday, January 8, 2013

-William Harrison will receive the Whitehead Award for Distinguished Public Service and Financial Leadership at the Museum’s 2013 gala.
+William Harrison receives the Whitehead Award for Distinguished Public Service and Financial Leadership at the Museum’s 2013 gala.